Capitoline Hill: Ancient history

 At this hill, the Sabines, creeping to the Citadel, were let in by the Roman maiden Tarpeia.
 For this treachery, Tarpeia was the first to be punished by being flung from a steep cliff overlooking the Roman Forum.
 This cliff was later named the Tarpeian Rock after the Vestal Virgin, and became a frequent execution site.
 The Sabines, who immigrated to Rome following the Rape of the Sabine Women, settled on the Capitoline.

-The Vulcanal (Shrine of Vulcan), an 8th-century BC sacred precinct, occupied much of the eastern lower slopes of the Capitoline, at the head of what would later become the Roman Forum.
+The Vulcanal (Shrine of Vulcan), an 8th-century BC sacred precinct, occupied much of the eastern lower slopes of the Capitoline, at the head of what later became the Roman Forum.
 The summit was the site of a temple for the Capitoline Triad, started by Rome's fifth king, Tarquinius Priscus (r.
 616–579 BC), and completed by the seventh and last king, Tarquinius Superbus (535–496 BC).
-It was considered one of the largest and the most beautiful temples in the city (although little now remains).
+It was considered one of the largest and the most beautiful temples in the city, although little now remains.
 The city legend starts with the recovery of a human skull (the word for head in Latin is caput) when foundation trenches were being dug for the Temple of Jupiter at Tarquin's order.
 Recent excavations on the Capitoline uncovered an early cemetery under the Temple of Jupiter.

-There are several important temples built on Capitoline hill: the temple of Juno Moneta, the temple of Virtus, and the Temple of Jupiter Optimus Maximus Capitolinus.
+There are several important temples built on Capitoline Hill: the temple of Juno Moneta, the temple of Virtus, and the Temple of Jupiter Optimus Maximus Capitolinus.
 The Temple of Jupiter Optimus Maximus Capitolinus is the most important of the temples.
 It was built in 509 BC and was nearly as large as the Parthenon.
 The hill and the temple of Jupiter became the symbols of Rome, the capital of the world.
 The Temple of Saturn was built at the foot of Capitoline Hill in the western end of the Forum Romanum.